steyou/advent-of-code-2025/README.md

 # Advent of Code 2025 (Go)

 Solutions for the 2025 edition of [Advent of Code](https://adventofcode.com/) implemented in Go 1.24.
-Each puzzle day lives in its own file (e.g. `day1.go`) and the `main` package dispatches to the requested day/part.

-## Requirements

-- Go 1.24 or newer (`go version` shows `go1.24.4` in this workspace)

 ## Usage

-After cloning the repo and `cd`ing into it:
+After cloning the repo and `cd`'ing into it:

 ```bash
 go run . <input-file> <day> <part>